rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/safe-early-action-catalog-v1.md

 shell correction

 ### Intended Effect
-Repair broken object / array / field boundary so the output shell can hold the intended content correctly.
+Repair broken object, array, or field boundary so the output shell can hold the intended content correctly.

 ### Allowed Scope
 minimal